FAQS; Answers to Your Questions

 How do I find a cottage?

-Country Cottages Online sets out cottages by categories such as romantic, coastal, family-cottages and dog-friendly cottages to help you find the type of property you are looking for.
+Country Cottages Online sets out cottages by categories such as romantic holiday cottages that sleep two people, coastal, family cottages and dog-friendly cottages to help you find the type of property you are looking for.
 We also set out holiday cottages by counties for area specific searches.
 You can find these categories on our homepage.

 Our Search Assistant

 Use our specially designed Search Assistant for help with your search.

 Using the search assistant you can specify your criteria and will be presented with search results of properties matching what you are looking for.

 Bookings are made between you and independent owners or cottage agencies.
 Country Cottages Online is an advertising portal and we do not get involved in bookings.